adaptdk/usa-documentation/checklists/NEW_PROJECT.md

   - [ ] Create a new Workspace in Zenhub, and setup status as pipelines.

   Status's are a subset of the following:
   - New: Where issues go that have yet to be prioritized.
-Not needed on Github project.
   - Backlog: Issues move into the Backlog once they are ready for implementation
   - In Progress: Issues that are currently being worked on
   - Review / QA: Catchall for code review and functional QA